brandondube/pctl/README.md

 pctl, "process control" is a package for process control in Go.
 This applies to industrial processes, not the computer science term.

-It contains a PID controller as well as low and high pass filters.
-These types are optimized for usability, not for maximum performance.
-They are not concurrent safe, no guarantees are provided about state or safety during `Update` invocations.
-The PID controller is capable of running at a few MHz on a laptop.
-This should translate into 1s to 10s of kHz on embedded hardware with tinygo.
+It contains a PID controller as well as simple tools for filtering measurement data with first order low and high-pass filters, or Biquads.

+Its types are not concurrent safe, and use double precision, which is low cost on most software platforms.
+Tinygo may perform relatively worse, although it should not matter much.
+A system with a biquad and PID will require ~40 clocks per update, sufficient for 25MHz at 1GHz CPU clock, ignoring other loop elements.

+The user should do biquad filter design with another tool (Scipy, Matlab, online calculators, ...).
+This package exists to assemble control systems in Go, not design them.

 ## Usage